 Water Quality and Biologically Activated Fertilisers

-Biologically activated fertilisers, such as SONIC Liquid Fish™ or SONIC Liquid Seaweed™, and microbial inoculants, contain living microbes that are designed to enhance soil health and provide plants with readily available nutrients.
+Biologically activated fertilisers, or biofertilisers such as SONIC Liquid Fish or SONIC Liquid Seaweed, are microbial inoculants containing living microbes that enhance soil health and provide plants with readily available nutrients.

-How Poor Water Quality Affects Biologically Activated Fertiliser Performance
+How Poor Water Quality Affects Biofertiliser Performance

 • High pH (alkaline water) can similarly damage the microbes and some nutrients may become less soluble or more difficult for plants to access in highly alkaline conditions.